Differentiable Drawing and Sketching: Autotracing autoencoders

 Table~\ref{Table:DecoderComparison} shows the effect of different stroke parametrisations on MNIST (reconstructions shown in \cref{sup:MNISTrecon}).
 As an objective measure, we compute the classification accuracy of rasterised sketches from the test set using a classifier (baseline accuracy of 98.6\%); reconstructions that capture the character should have higher accuracy. \textit{Connect} models, which generate strokes based on a learned connection matrix for the given number of points, perform best due to the flexibility of deciding which points should be joined in a line/curve segment.
 Following \citet{zheng2018strokenet} we perform a similar experiment on their scaled MNIST dataset (see \cref{sup:strokenet}), and also show results using the pretrained StrokeNet models that are publicly available.
 The accuracies of all models are high indicating good reconstructions, but we note that MNIST doesn't require complex decoders.

 Figure~\ref{fig:omniglotsketches} illustrates reconstruction of Omniglot~\citep{lake2015human}.
 Note that the test set contains alphabets completely disjoint from training/validation.
 Some small details of the characters are missing, and it is clear that the models do not always choose to draw stokes in the way a human would, but the performance is generally good (see \cref{sup:omniglotresults}).
+Similar analysis on additional datasets is shown in \cref{sup:additional-AE-results}.